Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest

-Copper compounds have reduced Pseudomonas syringae pv. morsprunorum infections on ‘Montmorency’ sour cherry and have reduced frost injury inducted by INA Pseudomonas syringae.
+Copper compounds have reduced Pseudomonas syringae pv. morsprunorum infections on ‘Montmorency’ sour cherry and have reduced frost injury induced by INA Pseudomonas syringae.
 A combination copper-streptomycin spray schedule also was used to control pear blossom blast in California.

 Some growers in Oregon have reported poor control of Pseudomonas syringae following either copper or streptomycin sprays.
 Because fixed copper sprays gave sporadic disease control of bacterial canker in sweet cherry, it is speculated that the poor control was due in large part to systemic infections.
 Other failures of control may be due to copper-resistant strains, poor chemical coverage, or inadequate timing as well as to reinfection from outside sources.

 Soil fumigation to control biological predisposing factors such as nematodes has been successful at reducing the incidence of peach tree short-life.

 To obtain good disease control, it is imperative to recognize the correlation between susceptibility to bacterial canker and those factors that weaken the tree.
 Both bacterial canker and peach tree short-life involve similar interacting factors.
 Recommendations for peach tree short-life include pre- and postplant fumigation of soils carrying threatening populations of parasitic nematodes, use of quality nursery stock with rootstocks resistant to Pseudomonas syringae and to nematodes, attention to soil pH, good weed control, and proper timing of pruning.
 In addition, the choice of planting site is important as is protection from frost injury where possible through biological, chemical, and physical means.
 Alternate or mix chemical sprays where appropriate and apply them properly, especially where dual infections of Pseudomonas syringae and fungi such as Cytospora and Nectria occur.
 According to IR-4 summaries, all bactericides tested, including the standard copper containing bactericides, mancozebs and biologicals provided variable efficacy on bacterial pathogens.
 Where appropriate, investigate cauterization to limit bacterial canker development, as was done on stone fruits in New Zealand.

 Baca, S. and Moore, L. W. 1987.
 Variations in Pseudomonas syringae isolated from grass species occurring in woody plant nurseries in the Pacific Northwest.
 Plant Disease 71:724-726.